blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

   Fig 4.
 This image shows the different pivot charts.
 </p>

-Furthermore to solve the final question of the correlation I used the regression-function to calculate the variable Multilple R. This was 0,1565 and as a consquence there was no correlation between the months as customer and the amount of claims.
+Furthermore to solve the final question of the correlation I used the regression analysis to calculate the variable Multilple R. This was 0,1565 and as a consquence there was no statistical correlation between the months as customer and the amount of claims.

 <p align="center">
   <img src="https://i.postimg.cc/wqVdTzvF/Screenshot-9.jpg"/>